10. Responding To Major Openings¶

 After the opener replies to J2N, a non-jump bid in a side suit is a control bid, which are discussed in more detail in the chapter on slam bidding.

 When opener shows shortness, responder must examine his holding in that suit.
 A good holding is paradoxically bad, because those values will likely be wasted in the play.
-However, no wasted vaues is the legendary “30-point deck” – all your values are working and you have nearly all the honors in the other three suits.
-Exploring for slam should be considered.
+However, no wasted vaues is the legendary “30-point deck” situation – all your values are working and you have nearly all the honors in the other three suits.
+Explore for slam.

 In The Hand we met these two hands and evaluated them to around 16 and 15 points each: